 Heart attacks can occur at any age.
 There are no specific age-groups which are the prime targets.
 However, it is also true that there are certain age groups that are more susceptible to heart attacks.
 Older people, with a weaker physiological structure are more risk prone than younger people since their bodies have suffered greater wear and tear.
-As is always the case, your fitness lever, diet and present weight can be a major deciding factor when it comes to heart attacks.
+As is always the case, your fitness level, diet and present weight can be a major deciding factors when it comes to heart attacks.

 Statistics collected, though generally from the United States, often are divided into different categories – General, Women, Senior Citizens, Young people etc. This helps to get a fair idea of how the different age groups fare when it comes to being susceptible to heart attacks.